CpServiceSpb/OpenSSLOcsp/README.txt

 Examples:
+launch OSSL as responder at "current" mode (as it was) :

 Some tech details:
 Function init_responder was taken by me from middle November of 2015 Git version due to 1.0.2 released version released port for a quiet long time (up to 45 seconds) and was not be able to reuse it (not reuse socket) .

-Tested with Strongswan 5.3.3/5.3.5 with 2 certificate at server:
+Tested with Strongswan 5.3.3/5.3.5 with 2 certificate at server: exact server certificate and its Intermediate one (from Root -> Inter -> Server, all issued of OSSL) at Ubuntu 14.04 LTS.

-Some optimization may be required.
+Some optimization of code may be required.